The 5 Essential People Skills focuses on assertiveness and provides plenty of dialogues examples.

 The Dale Carnegie Training goes a bit into personality types as well.

-The 5 Essential People Skills then details a fantastic example of how a CEO will smoothly put an alpha dog back to his place and I invite you to get the book to delve into it.
+The 5 Essential People Skills then details a fantastic example of how a CEO will smoothly put an alpha dog back to his place and I invite you to get the book to check it out.

 The approach is to draw them out and create enough trust and ask questions making sure that you want to aim for the top and will depend on him.